-Name Min Max Default Unit Description 48 Arp reset input 0 6 0 The input to use as the arpeggiator reset, or "0" for none.
+Name Min Max Default Unit Description 45- 47 Arpeggio 1-3 range 1 3 1 When set to 1, the arpeggio is simply the notes formed by the chord.
+When set to 2 or 3, a copy of the chord is appended to the pattern, one or two octaves higher, creating a longer pattern that spans multiple octaves.
+48 Arp reset input 0 6 0 The input to use as the arpeggiator reset, or "0" for none.
 A trigger pulse into this input will reset the arpeggiator back to step 1.
 49 Gate offset 0 496 0 Offsets (delays) the gate inputs relative to the pitch inputs.
 This is useful to allow pitch CVs to settle before they are sampled on the rising gate, and also to cope with modules which output both a pitch and gate but change their pitch first.
-16 50 Scala SCL 0 500 0 Sets the Scala scale file to use, or 0 for none.
+20 50 Scala SCL -1 500 0 Sets the Scala scale file to use, 0 for none, or -1 to use MTS.
 51 Scala KBM 0 500 0 Sets the Scala keyboard map file to use, or 0 for none.
 52 Normalisation 1 8 6 Sets how many voices playing simultaneously will generate a full-range output.
 If you intend to play monophonic lines, reduce this.
 If you intend to play big chords, raise it (or the outputs may clip/saturate).
+53 Output mode 0 2 0 Sets how to the outputs are used.
+See above.